-Joe Williams, the White House correspondent whom Politico-suspends-reporter-for-saying-romney-more-comfortable-with-people-like-him-white-folks/">Politico suspended last week after he made racially insensitive remarks about Republican presidential candidate Mitt Romney, tweeted about his employer on the evening of March 30 that “what’s most irritating is the overlay of blatant Racism. that’s the secret sauce in The Politico shitburger.”
+Joe Williams, the White House correspondent whom Politico suspended last week after he made racially insensitive remarks about Republican presidential candidate Mitt Romney, tweeted about his employer on the evening of March 30 that “what’s most irritating is the overlay of blatant racism. that’s the secret sauce in the Politico shitburger.”

 The Daily Caller has obtained an archive covering several months of Williams’ Twitter activity.